univention/container-ldap/README.md

 start three services:

 - `ldap-server` - The OpenLDAP server.
+- `ldif-producer` - Generates a provisioning message from every LDAP write transaction, replaces notifier/listener
-- `ldap-notifier` - The Univention Directory Notifier.
+- `ldap-notifier` - The Univention Directory Notifier. (deprecated, about to be removed)
-- `ldap-admin` - An instance of phpLDAPadmin as a web UI to access `ldap-server`.
+- `ldap-admin` - An instance of phpLDAPadmin as a web UI to access

 To set it up: